Heineken brands: Partnership with Fraser & Neave

 Heineken and Fraser & Neave set up Malayan Breweries in 1931.
 In 1990, Malayan Breweries changed to its present name, Asia Pacific Breweries (APB) and acquired 90% of DB Breweries in 2004.

 Asia Pacific Breweries

 Launched in 1932, Tiger Beer became Singapore's first locally brewed beer.
 It is a 5% abv bottled pale lager.
 As APB's exclusive flagship brand, it is available in more than 60 countries worldwide.

 Reeb is a brand of beer produced by Asia Pacific Breweries.
 Reeb is "beer" spelled backwards.
 Its Chinese brand name is 力波啤酒.
 The first two characters 力波 (meaning "strong wave", pronounced libo) are the closest pronunciation there is in Chinese to Reeb.
 Reeb's distribution is primarily in the Shanghai area.

 DB Breweries

-DB Breweries is a New Zealand brewing company founded in 1930 by Sir Henry Kelliher and Morton Coutts in Otahuhu.
+DB Breweries is a New Zealand brewing company founded in 1930 by Sir Henry Kelliher and Morton Coutts in Auckland.
 Asia Pacific Breweries acquired 90% of DB Breweries in 2004.